zetaPRIME/pf-brew/systems/drive-arts.md

 **Range:** 25 feet (line of sight)
 Your form crackles with lightning for a moment before you're barely more than a blur, blinking from target to target in a flurry of sizzling slashes.

 Make an attack roll against a target in range; if successful, you deal 1d4+1 lightning damage to that target.
-For each successful attack you may repeat on another target within range of the last, with a cumulative -3 penalty to your attack roll. *(You cannot strike the same target twice in a row.)*
+For each successful attack you may repeat on another target within range of the last, with a cumulative -3 penalty to your attack roll for each roll past the first. *(You cannot strike the same target twice in a row.)*

 At the end of this action you are placed in a square of your choosing directly adjacent to the target of your last successful attack.
 This movement does not provoke attacks of opportunity.

+#### Disphasement (Su)
+**Requirements:** Driver level 15
+**Modifies:** Damage taken
+An emergency technique that tears you halfway out of reality in a split second, leaving a shimmering shell of lingering energy around you.

+You may activate this art in response to damage that would take you to zero or fewer hit points.
+Your hit points are instead immediately set to 1d20 plus your driver level plus your constitution score upon activation, your AC is considered to be infinite and all damage to you is prevented until the end of your turn-after-next.

+This art cannot be activated more than once per day.

 ## Drive Arts - Manadriver